 Decree 249: Extension of Registration Requirements in China

-Once this comes into force it will actually replace 6 other regulations controlling the import and export of foodstuffs.
-These will be consolidated in the new regulation to make it easier for both the authorities and the Overseas Food Manufacturers.
+This law actually replaces 6 other regulations controlling the import and export of foodstuffs.
+These have been consolidated in the new regulation to make it easier for both the authorities and the Overseas Food Manufacturers.

 Until now, it was only producers of higher risk food products who had to register their manufacturers with GACC (with the approval/recommendation of their local authorities), however this new regulation extends the requirement INCLUDING THE POSSIBILITY OF AUDITS to all manufacturers.